Neural-Systems-at-UIO/nutil/docs/Ilastik.rst

 * While ilastik has the computational power to process very large images, the viewer in the ilastik user interface is not able to process whole images that are very large in the “live” mode.
 For large images in the training phase, it is therefore important to remain zoomed-in in the viewer when the live update is switched on.
 This is especially true if many classes are labelled and many features selected.
 As a general rule of thumb, keep the portion of the image that is visible in the viewer to below 3000 x 3000 pixels.
 The absolute value will depend on the number of classes and features selected.
 * For very large images, be more selective with the features for classification, and label as few classes as possible.
 * If all else fails, it is possible to split large images into tiles and process tiles individually.
+These have to be stitched before continuing with the QUINT workflow.
 * Note that exportation of the segmented images will take time.
 One large image (e.g. 30,000 x 30,000 pixels) may take 2 hours to export.
 Image analysis can be run overnight in the batch mode.